rehearsal-js/rehearsal-js/README.md

 rehearsal-report.sarif
 ```

-- The `rehearsal-report.*` file contains all of the information that Rehearsal has gathered during the fix process.
+- The `rehearsal-report.*` file contains all the information that Rehearsal has gathered during the fix process.
 It also contains the list of errors that need to be fixed manually.

 - The report is available with multiple [formatters](https://github.com/rehearsal-js/rehearsal-js/tree/master/packages/reporter/src/formatters) in JSON, MD, SARIF and SONARQUBE.

 - You can [view the SARIF report in VSCode](https://marketplace.visualstudio.com/items?itemName=MS-SarifVSCode.sarif-viewer) and easily navigate to the errors from the report directly into your code.

-- Additionally Rehearsal will inline `@ts-expect-error @rehearsal TODO` comments in the code for each error.
+- Additionally, Rehearsal will inline `@ts-expect-error @rehearsal TODO` comments in the code for each error.

 ## What is a `@rehearsal TODO`